zenatuz/site/_pages/about.md

 I'm an avid lover of technology, coffee, and RPGs, and I'm always ready for new challenges.
 My interests include video games, sci-fi and fantasy books, movies, and TV shows.

 I created this website as a collection of engaging topics about career, life, and change.
 It's not an obligation, but a source of joy for me.
-So don't expect daily updates, but feel free to follow me on Instagram to learn more about me and my interests.
+So don't expect daily updates, but feel free to follow me on [**instagram**](https://instagram.com/zenatuz) to learn more about me and my interests.

-If you want to know more about my professional journey, please check out my LinkedIn profile.
+If you want to know more about my professional journey, please check out my [**linkedin**](https://linkedin.com/in/zenatuz). profile.
 You can also reach me via email or on other social media platforms.
 I'd be delighted to chat with you!

-## You can find me around
+## Get in touch
 You can mainly find me around here:

 [![image](/assets/images/icons/32px/linkedin.png)](https://linkedin.com/in/zenatuz)  [![image](/assets/images/icons/32px/github.png)](https://github.com/zenatuz)  [![image](/assets/images/icons/32px/twitter.png)](https://twitter.com/zenatuz)  [![image](/assets/images/icons/32px/instagram.png)](https://instagram.com/zenatuz)  [![image](/assets/images/icons/32px/inbox.png)](mailto:contato@renatobatista.com.br)